Skip to Content

-So this list of what to cook during a hurricane doesn’t use the oven because, well, you might not be able to.
+So, this list of meals to make when you lose power doesn’t include any recipes that need the oven or fridge because, well, you might not be able to use those.

-Meals To Eat When You Lose Power During A Hurricane
+Meals To Make When You Lose Power

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.